Who are the Department’s faculty members? Who would be part of my Dissertation Committee?

 With some very specific exceptions, all students in the Ph.D. program are fully funded.
 We offer a five-year funding package that covers tuition, health insurance and a modest stipend.
 Students on that package have to work as a TA or RA in their 2nd, 3rd and 4th years, but are service-free in the first and fifth years.
 We do not admit unfunded students.

 Are fellowships awarded to foreign students?

 Yes.
 Fellowships are awarded to the strongest applicants, regardless of origin.

 How do I apply?

-How do I know if the Department has recieved all of my application materials?
+How do I know if the Department has received all of my application materials?

-To check the receipt of your materials online after you have submitted your application, log back into your application.
-Please allow at least 1-2 weeks for processing of your materials.
+To check the receipt of your materials online after you have submitted your application, log back into your application (https://gradapply.georgetown.edu/apply/).
+Please allow at least 1-2 weeks for the processing of your materials.
 If any of your application materials are misplaced during the review process, you will be contacted via email by a member of our Graduate Program Staff.

 Do I have to choose a major field of study when completing my application for admission?

 Yes.
-You will need to indicate whether you plan to major in International Relations, Political Theory, American Government or Comparative Government on your application.
+You will need to indicate whether you plan to major in American Government, Comparative Government International Relations, or Political Theory on your application.